3191110276/intro-to-kubernetes/11_Secrets/README.md

 - Make sure that the application from the previous chapter is running
 - Apply Secret to Deployment
+- Flask app should get password from env variable
 - Challenge
 - Other use cases